Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Yeah, well.
 It ain’t all good news."

-The newcomer reached up and undid part of her...Vemik needed a second to remember the word. *Helmet.* The black shiny plate on the front slid up while another bit came off entirely, and she hooked it onto something on her shoulder.
+The newcomer reached up and undid part of her...
+Vemik needed a second to remember the word. *Helmet.* The black shiny plate on the front slid up while another bit came off entirely, and she hooked it onto something on her shoulder.

 Her skin was about the same dark brown as Coombes’ and she had kind eyes.
 The moment they alighted on Jooyun she beamed a huge dazzling smile and gave him a hug.
 "Your girls are worried," she said.

 Jooyun was obviously delighted to see her and Vemik could tell even through his best efforts to seem calm.
 "They’re okay?!"

 "Angry.
 Frustrated.
 Scared.
 I don’t blame them though, *I’d* have started breaking shit by now if I got sidelined like that so they’re handling it pretty well.
-Anyway...where’s Daar?
+Anyway... where’s Daar?
 He’d better still be alive."

 "He got his fur singed in that party you broke up," Walsh said.
 "And he’s taking a well-earned nap and recovering on the last of his Crude.
 Why?"